20

 Can an officer demand a breath test in Ontario?

-The police have the right to stop your vehicle and request your driver’s licence, car ownership and insurance papers, and to ask if you have consumed alcohol or drugs.
+The police can stop your vehicle.
+They can ask for your driver’s license, car papers, and insurance documents.
+They may also check if you have used alcohol or drugs.

 Consequences of refusing to give a breath sample